Identifying Canada's key conservation hot spots highlights problem

-Category: Environment Hits: 3To stop biodiversity loss, Canada recently committed to protecting 30% of its land and sea by 2030.
+Category: Environment Hits: 7To stop biodiversity loss, Canada recently committed to protecting 30% of its land and sea by 2030.
 But making conservation decisions about where to locate new protected areas is complicated.
 It depends on data both about biodiversity and about a range of benefits (e.g. freshwater, climate regulation, recreation) that people get from nature.
 Despite the size of the country, new mapping suggests that less than 1% of Canada's land is a hot spot, providing all these benefits in one place.

 Read more https://www.sciencedaily.com/releases/2021/01/210105135702.htm